microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         AppNotificationButton AddArgument(String key, String value);

-        // Sets the Icon for the button.
         AppNotificationButton SetIcon(Windows.Foundation.Uri value);

-        // The tooltip for a button, if the button has an empty content string.
         AppNotificationButton SetToolTip(String value);

-        // Sets the Button as context menu action.
         AppNotificationButton SetContextMenuPlacement();

-        // Sets the AppNotificationButtonStyle to Success or Critical AppNotificationButton SetButtonStyle(AppNotificationButtonStyle value);
+        AppNotificationButton SetButtonStyle(AppNotificationButtonStyle value);

         // Specifies the ID of an existing TextBox next to which the button will be placed.